sus-test/revanced-extended-magisk-module/README.md

      * handle installation of the correct version of the stock app and all that
      * mount the patched app immediately without needing to reboot

-#### **Note that the [CI workflow](../../actions/workflows/ci.yml) is scheduled to build the modules and APKs every hour using GitHub Actions if there is a change in ReVanced patches.
+#### **Note that the [CI workflow](../../actions/workflows/ci.yml) is scheduled to build the modules and APKs every 6 hours using GitHub Actions if there is a change in ReVanced patches.
 You may want to disable it.**

 ## To include/exclude patches
 [**See the list of patches**](https://github.com/inotia00/revanced-patches/tree/revanced-extended#-patches)